 Doing a whole kitchen makeover can change your day to day life, quite literally.
 It can also drain your bank account.
 Fortunately, if you take it one project at a time, you can break the budget down for each DIY project and in a short time have a completely new kitchen!
 We went out and found DIY budget kitchen makeovers with projects to help you makeover each major component of your kitchen space, while creating a custom high end look.
 (On a budget!)
 And like always, we tried to choose projects you haven’t seen before.
 Start by taking a long look at each part of your kitchen, and then choose a project that fits into your style choices and needs.
 Also, some quick tips from us here at TBD on how to choose!

-You must decide if your cabinets are in good enough shape to save.
+You must first decide if your cabinets are in good enough shape to save.
 (Let’s hope, right?)
 Assuming they need nothing more than an update, paint is your best friend.
 Yep, this is a JOB.
 But we have found some bloggers that can make it a LOT easier, by taking their advice on technique and supplies.
 We love an all white kitchen (In fact, we have one!)
-But don’t be afraid to paint your bottom cabinets a different color than the top, or your island cabinets different from the main cabinets.
+But don’t be afraid to paint your cabinets on the bottom a different color than the top, or your island cabinets different from the main cabinets.
 We love darker on the bottom, lighter on the top as well.
 Try all white, with trending steel navy blue/grey on the bottom, or the island.
 Or simply a light neutral gray on the bottom cabinets for a lighter look.

 Our first project is from Tasha at ‘Designer Trapped‘, and she tells us what you need to know most… how to paint your cabinets, without sanding or priming.
-The internet has discovered that chalk and milk paints are much more versatile than latex paint, give an upscale finish, and hers are still looking great 2 years later!
+The internet has discovered that chalk and milk paints are much more versatile than latex paint, give an upscale finish, and hers are still looking great 3 years later!
 From all our research, this looks like the way to go folks.
 No more taking a week to paint the cabinets!

 When Steve and I had our house built, one of the first design decisions we made in the kitchen was to make sure the cabinets went all the way to the ceiling.
 This looks way more high end, but most builders don’t do it that way because it’s more expensive.
 Cristina at ‘Remodelando la Casa‘ has a complete tutorial on how to cover that space above your cabinets.
 It seems like a complicated project, but with some beginning carpentry skills and her easy tutorial, you can pull this off!
 Look at what a major difference this made in her before and after.
 Be sure to check out her whole makeover while you are there, it’s amazing.

 Give your cabinets a more custom feel by adding kitchen counter posts and molding from ‘Cuckoo 4 Design’.
-This is a simple afternoon project, but with the added trim, makes the whole kitchen feel like it’s in a designer showroom.
+This is a simple afternoon kitchen makeover project, but with the added trim, makes the whole kitchen feel like it’s in a designer showroom.

 Ok, it can take thousands of dollars to get quartz or granite for your countertops.
-If you’re doing your kitchen on a tight budget, that may not be in the cards.
+If you’re doing your kitchen makeover on a budget, that may not be in the cards.
 Don’t worry, creativity rules here!
 Keep your mind open to other less conventional options and ideas.
 You are not stuck with that harvest gold laminate counter!

 Our first project we are in love with… From Jenise at ‘DIY Fun Ideas‘, learn how to DIY white concrete countertops!
 Now, we happen to love concrete counters, but not everyone is as into that industrial vibe.
 These countertops are off-white, so they look warmer and more versatile.
 And they ROCK.
 Who knew a DIY’er could do something so amazing to their kitchen?

-These faux reclaimed wood countertops (the wood isn’t faux, just the “reclaimed” part!) from ‘The Ragged Wren‘ prove that you can think outside the box.
+These faux reclaimed wood countertops (the wood isn’t faux, just the “reclaimed” aspect!) from ‘The Ragged Wren‘ prove that you can think outside the box.
 These cost much less than even inexpensive laminate to put in, and are warm and inviting.
 Go check out the tutorial and Alyson’s entire kitchen too!

 However, we came across a product that seems to us like it would transcend the versatility of paint, while staying inexpensive and easy even for the beginner.
 The product is called “Spreadstone”, and it is exactly that… made with actual stone!
-While we haven’t had the opportunity to try out this product, we did find what feels to us a pretty honest review (and tutorial with tips you can’t miss!) at ‘The Inadvertent Handyman‘.
-Based on his review, we would try this when the budget isn’t there for a more permanent solution.
-See his before and after and judge for yourself!
+While we haven’t had the opportunity to try out this product, we did find what feels to us a pretty honest review (and tutorial with tips you can’t miss!) at ‘My Design Rules‘.
+Based on her review, we would try this when the budget isn’t there for a more permanent solution.
+See her before and after on her page and judge for yourself!
 (Note : My daughter and son in law plan to try this for their harvest gold countertops… We will update you with the results!)
 If you need more ideas, check out our post on DIY Countertops at OhMeOhMy!

 Again, there are so many ways to cut costs here.
 If you don’t have a large kitchen, the backsplash area might be small enough that you decide to splurge and do a high end tile.
 Or, you can pick one of the cool projects we have here.
 The backsplash is the jewelry of the room, so make it count!
 Don’t want to tear out the old one?
 Try 6 ways to redo your backsplash, right over your old one!

 Budget really tight?
 From ‘Two Feet First‘, this DIY cheap kitchen backsplash isn’t discounted subway tile… it’s paint.
 Yep, your leftover craft paint and some tape might be all you need for this look.

 Dawn from ‘Creative Cain Cabin‘ can show you how to get that farmhouse look with her DIY beadboard backsplash.
 And for less than $20!
 It IS possible to do DIY budget kitchen makeovers!

 From Brooke at ‘Re-Fabbed‘, this $40 kitchen backsplash project was easy and cheap.
 They used peel and stick vinyl flooring for this part of their makeover, and it looks like a reclaimed wood backsplash.
 And they only used half the box, so that’s really a $20 project!